 RARE will host a tour and showing of their documentary film at 10AM, Saturday, August 20.
-Come and walk through remodeled Roosevelt High School — take a school tour, rub shoulders with RHS alumni and RARE supporters, then watch and discuss RARE’s 30-minute documentary film Roosevelt High School: Beyond Black and White.
+Come and walk through remodeled Roosevelt High School — take a school tour, meet the new RHS principal Tami Brewer, RHS staff, alumni, and friends of RARE, then watch and discuss RARE’s 30-minute documentary film Roosevelt High School: Beyond Black and White.

 Happy Independence Day!

 We celebrate our independence as a nation while remembering that not everyone in the new nation had full citizenship.
 Enslaved Africans were three-fifths of a person, women could not vote, and indigenous people were moved about or slaughtered at the convenience of the newcomers.
 Still, we started with the ideal that all people were created equal, and that all were endowed with the inalienable rights of life, liberty, and the pursuit of happiness.
 Our nation continues to be a work in progress.
 RARE is actively involved in working for that “more perfect union.”

 KCTS 9 Showing of Film Reaches 12,000 Homes

 KCTS 9 has shared with RARE that the combined two airings of the film documentary Roosevelt High School: Beyond Black & White in June was very successful.
 About 12,000 households were reached.

 Many schools, civic organizations, and places of worship are viewing and discussing the film.
 Please consider doing so for your group!